open/close all folders

 - Chronic Hero Syndrome: Played partly for laughs, but prior to the U.A. villain invasion, All Might stepped in to defuse a tense hostage situation, then moved on to stop a hit and run driver, and then... well, his commute to work ended up taking up all of the time he had that day for the use of his powers.

 - Death Glare: He gives off an incredibly potent one, whether it be against villains who threaten his students, or even when he is acting out the part of a villain in Class-A's exercise against Bakugo and Izuku.
-When you see that glare, RUN.
+When you see that glare, you can try to run, but you probably won't get very far.

-- Deuteragonist: While the series as a whole is a Coming of Age story for Deku, All Might's influence and character drives the story just as much as Deku's journey does.
+- Deuteragonist: While the series as a whole is a Coming of Age story for Deku, All Might's influence and character arc drives the story just as much as Deku's journey.

 - Eagleland: Predominantly because of his The Silver Age of Comic Books traits, he tends to exhibit signs of the first type.
 For example his workout plan for Midoriya invokes the classical American Dream in its name... and the notion that those born with nothing, can one day achieve the greatest success if they work hard to earn it.
 Additionally, as mentioned, most of his attacks Theme Naming for states or major U.S. cities, typically "X Smash".

-- Engrish: In the anime, he peppers his sentences with English words and phrases.
+- Engrish: In the anime, he peppers his sentences with English words and phrases with varying degrees of success.

 - Expy: Of Golden Age and Silver Age Flying Bricks.
 His ethos is almost straight-up Superman, the nature of his Quirk and backstory are rather more Captain Marvel, and his appearance could perhaps best be described as "Miracleman with Hair Antennae."